AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Method

 \subsection{Contrastive Data}

 We call contrastive prefixes that end before the model generates a response \textbf{incomplete contrast pairs}.
 Two prefixes share the same question and context but differ by a persona phrase: ``You are honest...
 What is the capital of France?'' vs ``You are dishonest...''
 The resulting representations $h_{\text{cho}}$ and $h_{\text{rej}}$ are nearly identical ($\sim$95\% shared), yet if we let generation proceed, trajectories diverge: one says ``Paris,'' the other ``Berlin.''
-Contrastive extraction is standard~\cite{turner2024steering}; the incomplete aspect removes the model's own completions from the training signal~\cite{zou2023representation}. \textit{Motivating insight.} At the final token of the prefix, the only difference between the two forward passes is $\Delta h = h_{\text{cho}} - h_{\text{rej}}$.
-If generation trajectories diverge, the information selecting which trajectory to follow must be encoded in $\Delta h$: there is nowhere else it could be.
-We make the simplifying assumption that this signal concentrates in the final token's hidden state rather than being distributed across earlier positions.
-This lets us train on the internal steering signal directly, without generating trajectories or labeling which completion is preferred. \textit{From extraction to optimization.} Prior work~\citep{li2023iti,zou2023representation,vogel2024repeng} extracts $\Delta h$ arithmetically (mean difference, PCA) and applies it as a fixed steering vector.
+Contrastive extraction is standard~\cite{turner2024steering}; the incomplete aspect removes the model's own completions from the training signal~\cite{zou2023representation}. \textit{Motivating insight.} At the final token of the prefix, the only difference in the extracted representation is $\Delta h = h_{\text{cho}} - h_{\text{rej}}$.
+If generation trajectories diverge, some information selecting which trajectory to follow must be reflected in this contrast, which is why final-token extraction is a useful self-supervised signal.
+We extract from the final token position, following CCS~\cite{burns2022discovering}, RepE~\cite{zou2023representation}, CAA~\cite{rimsky2024steering}, and RepIt~\cite{siu2025repit}.
+This is a practical summary point used in prior work, but it may not capture all steering-relevant information: some may remain distributed across earlier tokens' key-value states or other attention pathways.
+Extending steering to those pathways is future work (\cref{sec:limitations}). \textit{From extraction to optimization.} Prior work~\citep{li2023iti,zou2023representation,vogel2024repeng} extracts $\Delta h$ arithmetically (mean difference, PCA) and applies it as a fixed steering vector.
 We observe that this captures the \textit{separable} directions but not necessarily the \textit{controllable} ones.
 Our contribution is to optimize in this space: gradient descent finds steering directions that are simultaneously separable, compatible with coherence constraints, and produce ordered behavioral change.
 The incomplete contrast pair provides the training signal; the gradient from the inner loss optimizes it into a steering transformation.
 The distinction from supervised methods is where the training signal originates in each.
 Supervised alignment requires human judgment on N outputs: ``output A is better than output B'' for each training example.
 We require exactly two human choices: the words ``honest'' and ``dishonest.''
 Everything else is templated.
 This is analogous to labeling two cluster centroids rather than N individual examples.
 The model's own behavioral difference between contrastive inputs determines gradient direction; no human labels which completion is preferred; no completions are generated during training.